Mar 15, 2018

 StyleBooks in NetScaler MAS can be grouped in two ways.
-They can be grouped as either default StyleBooks or Custom StyleBooks.
-Or, they can also be grouped as public or private StyleBooks.
+They are grouped as either default StyleBooks or Custom StyleBooks.
+Or, they are also grouped as public or private StyleBooks.
 From the NetScaler MAS, you can view all the StyleBooks that are present in the system.
 NetScaler MAS also allows you to sort and view the StyleBooks.
 You can also view a graphical display of how StyleBooks are connected with each other.

 This document also tells you how to download and delete custom StyleBooks.
 You can download a custom StyleBook to make modifications or to create a new StyleBook based on the earlier one.
 You can also delete a custom StyleBook.

 Default StyleBooks are the StyleBooks shipped with NetScaler MAS and they allow you to create configurations you can deploy on your NetScaler instances.